ghostqriver/Mobot_funcs/index.rst

 ``transform.py``

 c(img):
-    Transform a img from BGR to RGB
+    Transform a img from BGR to RGB.

     parameters:
         img: a read in image in the BGR format

 automatic_brightness_and_contrast(image, clip_hist_percent):
-    The function automatically changed brightness and contrast of a given image
+    The function automatically changed brightness and contrast of a given image.

     parameters:
         img              : a readin image
         clip_hist_percent: the parameter which control how much will be clip in the hist of original image's grayscale histogram, 10 by default

 brighter_CLAHE(img,clipLimit,tileGridSize):
-    The function apply the CLAHE on a given image
+    The function apply the CLAHE on a given image.

     parameters:
         clipLimit,tileGridSize: the main parameters which should be given when apply the CLAHE, clipLimit         : float, 3.0 by